programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 ### Step 3.
 Creating and storing a secret key and endpoint to access Computer Vision

 To use the service, your computer program must send a password key to an endpoint URL at Microsoft Azure.
+The use of a URL to send and receive data is a standard method for using cloud-based services, like Microsoft's.
+Secret keys are a commonly used mechanism to protect cloud-based services from unauthorized users.
 As it says on Azure: "Do not share your keys.
 Store them securely...".
 Keeping your keys secure reduces the risk of someone else improperly using your credits to transcribe documents.

 To reduce the risk of inadvertently sharing your secret key, store it in a separate file, in a different folder from the program you are writing.
 This protects your key better than including it inside code you may share.